jitlogic/zorka-tdb/README.md

 * efficient compressed trace data storage - approximately the same compression ratio as in ZICO 1.x achieved by full normalization of stored data (all strings appear exactly once) and ;

-* full-text search across all stored data - enables quick linking of traces from vari;
+* full-text search across all stored data - enables quick linking of traces from various sources, thus making distributed systems possible to debug;

 * ability to work with partial (chunked) data - opens way to in-flight transaction monitoring (eg. showing locked transaction and places where they stopped) and new generation, high-performance tracer implementations (by avoiding